caproto/caproto/doc/source/basics.rst

 different commands.
 The :class:`VirtualCircuit` policed our adherence to the Channel Access protocol by watching incoming and outgoing commands and tracking the state of the circuit itself and the state(s) of the channel(s) on the circuit.
-To facilitate this, it creates a :class:`ClientChannel` object for each channel to encapsulate its state and stash bookkeeping details like ``cid`` and ``sid``.
+Internally, to facilitate this, it creates a :class:`ClientChannel` object for each channel to encapsulate its state and stash bookkeeping details like ``cid`` and ``sid``.

-Using these objects directly can help us juggle IDs and generate valid commands more succintly.
+Using these objects directly can help us juggle IDs and generate valid commands more succinctly.
 This API is purely optional, and using it does not affect the state machines.

 See how much more succinct our example becomes: